marianordqvist/marianordqvist/README.md

-<h3 align="left">Hej!
-My name is Maria</h3>
+<h3 align="left">Hej, my name is Maria!</h3>
-<h3 align="left">I am a front end student at Hyper Island Stockholm, currently learning how to be a kickass collaborator and write nice code.</h3>
+I'm a front end student at Hyper Island Stockholm, where I am on my way to becoming a kickass collaborator and programmer.

 - 🌱 I’m currently learning **Javascript and React**